Community Safety Cameras

 Can I dispute my ticket?

 You can request to dispute your ticket within 30 calendar days of receiving the ticket in the mail.
-You can make a request online through the Town's Parking and Bylaw Portal or visit the Customer Service counter at Town Offices to fill out a Request for Dispute form.
+You can make a request online through the Community Safety Camera Online Portal or visit the Customer Service counter at Town Offices to fill out a Request for Dispute form.

 Newmarket uses the Administrative Monetary Penalty System (AMPS) to administer and adjudicate automated speed enforcement tickets (called Penalty Orders).